The rapid drop in global child deaths in the last 20 years is one of the world’s most spectacular, and most hopeful, success stories.

-In many of the world’s poorest countries, ensuring that mothers stay alive and are healthy and that their children can survive and thrive are significant challenges.
-287,000 mothers died in 2010 each from pregnancy-related causes and millions more suffered from complications related to pregnancy or childbirth, including haemorrhage, infection, hypertensive disorders and obstructed labour.
-Women living in developing countries are nearly 300 times more likely to die from complications during pregnancy and childbirth than women living in developed countries.
+Yet in many of the world’s poorest countries, ensuring that mothers stay alive and healthy and that their children can survive and thrive still represents a significant challenge.
+In 2015, 303,000 mothers died from pregnancy-related causes and millions more suffered from complications related to pregnancy or childbirth, including hemorrhage, infection, hypertensive disorders and obstructed labour.

 With proper care and treatment, nearly all of these deaths could be avoided.
 However, many health systems in low- and middle-income countries have a shortage of health-care workers, a lack of basic equipment, inadequate access to basic life-saving prevention and treatment tools, and poor infrastructure.
 Improving health systems is essential to saving the lives of mothers and children in the developing world.

 Skilled care by a birth attendant during pregnancy and labour, emergency obstetric care, and immediate postnatal care all help reduce maternal mortality.
-These kinds of basic maternal health services before and after delivery could prevent 80% of maternal deaths, and have already helped cut the annual number of maternal deaths almost in half since 1990.
+These kinds of basic maternal health services before and after delivery could prevent up to 80% of maternal deaths.

 It is also possible to save many more children’s lives with low-cost interventions.
 Vaccinations against diseases like hepatitis B, Haemophilus influenzae type b (Hib), pertussis, measles, and yellow fever can save millions of lives each year.
-Vitamin A supplements, which cost $1 per child per year, could save over a quarter of a million young lives annually by reducing the risk and severity of diarrhoea and infections.
-Regular weighing of infants is a simple and cheap way to monitor the wellbeing of a child.
-Oral Rehydration Salts (ORS) and zinc supplements can also help treat diarrheal diseases.
+Since 2000, Gavi, the vaccine alliance, has supported the immunisation of 580 million children and has helped save 9 million young lives.
+An increase in measles vaccination alone resulted in an 84% drop in measles deaths between 2000 and 2016 worldwide.
+Other interventions like Vitamin A supplements, which cost as low as $1 per child per year, could save over a quarter of a million young lives annually by reducing the risk and severity of diarrhoea and infections.